Hyperparameter (machine learning): Robustness

 An inherent stochasticity in learning directly implies that the empirical hyperparameter performance is not necessarily its true performance.
 Methods that are not robust to simple changes in hyperparameters, random seeds, or even different implementations of the same algorithm cannot be integrated into mission critical control systems without significant simplification and robustification.

 Reinforcement learning algorithms, in particular, require measuring their performance over a large number of random seeds, and also measuring their sensitivity to choices of hyperparameters.
 Their evaluation with a small number of random seeds does not capture performance adequately due to high variance.
 Some reinforcement learning methods, e.g. DDPG (Deep Deterministic Policy Gradient), are more sensitive to hyperparameter choices than others.

 Optimization

 Hyperparameter optimization finds a tuple of hyperparameters that yields an optimal model which minimizes a predefined loss function on given test data.
 The objective function takes a tuple of hyperparameters and returns the associated loss.
+Typically these methods are not gradient based, and instead apply concepts from derivative-free optimization or black box optimization.

 Reproducibility

 Apart from tuning hyperparameters, machine learning involves storing and organizing the parameters and results, and making sure they are reproducible.
 In the absence of a robust infrastructure for this purpose, research code often evolves quickly and compromises essential aspects like bookkeeping and reproducibility.
 Online collaboration platforms for machine learning go further by allowing scientists to automatically share, organize and discuss experiments, data, and algorithms.
 Reproducibility can be particularly difficult for deep learning models.
+For example, research has shown that deep learning models depend very heavily even on the random seed selection of the random number generator.